9alaty-coL/LLM_CV_Scoring/README.md

-# CV Scoring LLM Service
+# CV Scoring LLM Service.

 Node.js + Express microservice to score a candidate CV PDF against a Job Description (Markdown) using an OpenAI model.